Rapid jet production and suppression during fast state transitions in the black hole X-ray binary MAXI J1348$-$630: Discussion

 \section{Discussion}

 The combination of the X-ray variability properties and the spectral hardening suggests that \maxithirt{} underwent a very short transition from the SS to the HIMS.
 We see no evidence of the source passing through the SIMS, as no Type-B QPOs have been detected in this phase.
-However, we cannot exclude that this may have happened during the X-ray data gaps.
+However, we cannot exclude that this may have happened during the X-ray data gaps or that the QPOs are present in the cross-spectrum as it has been seen in other sources \citep{Jin_2025}, but a similar type of analysis is beyond the scope of this paper).
 This behavior is not completely new among BH XRBs.
 Several systems have been observed to undergo rapid transitions between the SS and HIMS/SIMS (e.g.\ \citealt{Homan_2001, Fender_2009}), with multiple radio flares accompanying repeated crossings of the upper branch of the hardness–intensity diagram (e.g.\ \citealt{Brocksopp_2001, Tetarenko2017}).
 However, in the case of \maxithirt{} the presence of a PSD dominated by band-limited noise, combined with the detection of bright radio core emission, supports the hypothesis that compact jets were reactivated during the short HIMS phase, between MJD 58570 and 58576, before the detection of discrete ejecta.
 Remarkably, our data combined allow us to witness the full jet cycle typical of BH XRBs (and possibly also of other accreting compact objects, e.g.\ \citealt{Migliari_2006}), which includes the ignition and suppression of compact jets, and the formation and acceleration of discrete ejecta.
 We discuss these aspects in the following, starting with compact jets.